The Wallpaper You’re About to See Everywhere

 Since its inception in late 2017, it’s safe to say that Gucci’s inaugural home decor line has made quite the splash in the design world.
 True to the brand’s iconic aesthetic, and under the creative direction of Alessandro Michele, the collections have come to embody the bold patterns and unapologetic use of color Gucci is so well known for.

-With a slew of pieces encompassing nearly every imaginable decorative aspect of a home, inspiration comes in at aplenty—more often than not, in the form of pattern and color.
-Intricately embroidered cushions and elegant tea sets bear motifs borrowed straight from the season’s runway collections, ornate seats come detailed with fringe of a vibrant contrast, and the dinnerware line serves up a daring dose of whimsy.
+With a slew of pieces encompassing nearly every imaginable decorative aspect of a home, inspiration is aplenty—more often than not, in the form of pattern and color.
+Intricately embroidered cushions and elegant tea sets bear motifs borrowed straight from the season’s runway collections, ornate seats come detailed with a fringe of a vibrant contrast, and the dinnerware line serves up a daring dose of whimsy.

 The print is nothing if not utterly splurge-worthy but then again, can you really put a price tag on something as beautifully detailed as this?
 Needless to say, the possibilities of how one may be able to utilize said wallpaper remain expansive—murals, accent walls, framed art…the list could go on and one.